robzor92/robzor92.github.io/docs/user_guides/mlops/serving/transformer.md

 </p>

 At the end of the page, you can configure the resources to be allocated for the transformer, as well as the minimum and maximum number of replicas to be deployed.

+??? note "Scale-to-zero capabilities"
+    Deployments with KServe enabled can scale to zero by choosing `0` as the number of instances.

 <p align="center">
   <figure>